Which of the following is an example of a trade receivable? | Study Prep in Pearson+

 1

-Focus on the correct option: Accounts receivable from customers for goods sold on credit is directly tied to the company's primary business activities.
-This is the definition of a trade receivable.
+Focus on the correct option: Accounts receivable from customers for goods sold on credit fits the definition of trade receivables because it represents amounts owed by customers for goods or services provided as part of the company's core business operations.

-Eliminate incorrect options: Advances to employees are not trade receivables because they are not related to the sale of goods or services.
-Similarly, interest receivable and tax refunds receivable are classified as other receivables, not trade receivables.
+Clarify why other options are incorrect: Advances to employees are classified as other receivables, interest receivable on loans to others is a financial receivable, and tax refunds due from the government are considered non-trade receivables.

 Watch next